 The payment amount should be written out in words, not just numbers.
-For example, if you’re writing a check for $25, write “twenty-five dollars” instead of “$25.”
+So, for example, if you’re writing a check for $25, write “twenty-five dollars” instead of “$25.”

 The payment amount should be written as if it’s in the correct currency.
-For example, if you’re writing a check for $100 and you live in the United States, write “one hundred dollars.”
+So, for example, if you’re writing a check for $100 and you live in the United States, write “one hundred dollars.”
 (You’d also write “fifty pounds.”).

 If you’re writing a check for $50 and live in Canada or Australia, however—where both possess an official currency called the Canadian dollar—you will write “fifty Canadian dollars” or “fifty Australian dollars,” respectively.